a1v0/a1v0.de/draft-articles/overcoming-scim-provisioning-errors-in-servicenow.md

 - SCIM PROVIDER - Invalid patch request payload: { "schemas" : [ "urn:ietf:params:scim:api:messages:2.0:PatchOp" ],  "Operations" : [ { "op" : "add",   "path" : "addresses[type eq \"home\"].country",   "value" : "GB" } ] }
  - Can sometimes be due to the use of urn:ietf:params:scim:schemas:extension:enterprise:2.0:User, which ServiceNow doesn’t really support
  - Partial solution: do “Only on object creation” rather than “Always” in Entra.
 This seems to do the trick.
 Not sure why it causes an issue in the first place.
-- Value for attribute urn:ietf:params:scim:schemas:extension:enterprise:2.0:User:manager must be a JSON object
- - This is due to incorrect settings in Azure: you need to specify the manager as a reference field
 ```